waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Methodology & Lessons Learned
 ## A. Tool Usage & Debugging
-- **Revised Tool Failure Protocol:** If any tool fails (especially `pathfinder`): 1.
-Use `landmass_analyzer` to confirm physical connectivity.
-2. If a path exists, add verbose logging to the failing tool.
-3. Re-run the tool to generate a detailed log.
-4. Analyze the log myself to identify the root cause.
-I am forbidden from using an agent for tool debugging.
-- **Landmass Analyzer Limitations:** The `landmass_analyzer` tool does not understand one-way traversal tiles like ledges or elevation drops.
-- **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.
-- **Pathfinding Verification:** When `pathfinder` reports no path, it's likely a real barrier, not a tool bug.
-Use `landmass_analyzer` to confirm physical connectivity before debugging the pathfinder.
+- **Pathfinding Verification:** When `pathfinder` reports no path, it is a strong indicator of a genuine barrier, not a tool bug.
+The `landmass_analyzer` tool should be used to confirm physical connectivity before assuming the pathfinder is flawed.
+- **Agent Limitations:** The `puzzle_strategist_agent` cannot inherently understand disconnected map sections.
+It must be given explicit `analysis_bounds` to focus on a specific, connected area.

 # V. Current Objective: Solve Victory Road 3F Puzzle
 - **Current Hypothesis:** The map is divided into two sections.
 To proceed, I must first solve the western boulder puzzle (switch at (4, 6)) to open the barrier at (8, 11).
 This requires navigating to the western section via a detour through Victory Road 2F.